yunbingtan/yunbingtan.github.io/_pages/cv.md

 ## Work experience
 ------
-**Commonwealth Corporation, Ma, Sep-Dec 2023** <br />
+**Commonwealth Corporation, MA, Sep-Dec 2023** <br />
 _Data analytics Intern_
 * Participated in the migration of databases and data governance essential programs.
 * Conducted in-depth analysis of the labor market and workforce development data of Massachusetts, authored official reports for publication, and presented findings to affinity groups.
 * Performed data analysis (linear regression) and created graphical visualization (heat map) by R, Python, and Tableau.

 **Tufts University, MA, Sep-Dec 2023** <br />
 _Course Assistant_

 **Mission: Cure, Remote, Jun-Jul 2023** <br />
 _Scientific research Intern_
 * Analyzed data from internal studies or public cloud databases from All of Us to learn about pancreatitis patients’ health and co-occurring conditions.
 * Supported various translational and patient-related research projects (parallel coordinate plot), and reviewed research literature to assess potential therapeutic approaches.
 * Prepared for meetings with leading researchers about potential therapies and relevant scientific developments.

 **Food Biopolymers and Colloids Laboratory at University of Massachusetts Amherst, MA, 2017-2022** <br />
 _Postdoctoral Researcher & Ph.D.
 Researcher_
 * Designed and performed experiments, acquired, and analyzed data for various projects: plant-based foods and nutraceutical digestion.
 *	Performed data analysis using One-way ANOVA, factor analysis, cluster analysis, linear classification, and discriminant analysis via Python and Excel.
 *	Worked with cross-functional teams to conduct research.
 *	Published 14 peer-reviewed papers as first author (three review papers, highest impact factor 14.71), 25 papers as coauthor (total citation 1092, h-index 18).

 ## <a href = "https://yunbingtan.github.io/projects/">Relevant course projects</a>
 ------